Bizubani/cm3030_t1g1/README.md

 Stuff You might want to change for development
 - You may notice that in the game it is excessively bright, this is due to the camera post-processing effects.
 (This is useful when there are environments, and looks great)
-* To turn them off, Find the Cinemachine Camera (not the main camera game object, the one below it) in the player game object, scroll down in the object inspector and you'll find the post-processing settings and untick the box.
+* To turn them off, Find the Cinemachine Camera (not the main camera game object, the one below it) in the Camera objects, scroll down in the object inspector and you'll find the post-processing settings and untick the box.
 - For lighting the game is using a directional light located in the world game object, adjust it for your own needs...

 //////////////////////
 <IMPORTANT>
-*THERE ARE A LOT OF CHANGES IN THIS PROJECT SO I WOULD ADVISE YOU TO SIT DOWN AND LOOK AT ALL THE GAME OBJECTS IN THE SCENE TO UNDERSTAND, ASWELL AS THE SCRIPTS AND SETTINGS THEY MAY USE.
+*THERE ARE A LOT OF CHANGES IN THIS PROJECT SO I WOULD ADVISE YOU TO SIT DOWN AND LOOK AT ALL THE GAME OBJECTS IN THE SCENE TO UNDERSTAND, THE SCRIPTS AND SETTINGS THEY MAY USE.

 *If you would like to effectively add changes or improvements, to this project but you are afraid that it might be discarded in future versions that may be committed, then do this:
-The Changes that occurred in a scene should be copied and labelled in the scene folder...What do I mean
+The Changes that occurred in a scene should be copied and labelled in the scene folder...What do I mean?
 - Where you have made final changes copy that scene and save it as an original scene.

 So when a new version of the project is uploaded by someone all you have to do is upload the scene folder to the latest project on git (instead of making those changes again and again and again)

 eg.
 - You made changes to the main menu scene, boom copy that boy and make an original folder (with your name or the new variants name)
-- Someone uploaded a new version of the project, boom, all you have to do is upload your file to git and you're done.
+- Someone uploaded a new version of the project?
+Boom, all you have to do is upload your file to git and you're done.
 - Then re-download/clone the project and continue developing.